EconometricInstitute/feb22012-programming-website/data/week6/4-default-methods.md

 Comparator<Course> compName = Comparator.comparing(Course::getCourseName);
 ```

 We can also obtain a basic `Comparator` object for types that have a natural order defined by the `Comparable` type.
-The `Comparator` interfaces contains two static methods related to natural orders:
+The `Comparator` interface contains two static methods related to natural orders:
 ```java
 public static Comparator<T extends Comparable> naturalOrder();
 public static Comparator<T extends Comparable> reverseOrder();